kalisio/feathers-distributed/README.md

 The [`master`](https://github.com/kalisio/feathers-distributed) branch and >= 0.3.x version is expected to work with [Feathers v3](https://buzzard.docs.feathersjs.com/) (a.k.a.
 Buzzard) and [Feathers v4](https://docs.feathersjs.com/) (a.k.a.
 Crow).

+> Please note that the underlying architecture has been changed from one requester/publisher and responder/subscriber per service to one requester/publisher and responder/subscriber per application between v0.7 and v1.x.
+This **breaking change** has been required to improve performances and reliability by simplifying the underlying mesh network (see for instance [#48](https://github.com/kalisio/feathers-distributed/issues/48) or [#49](https://github.com/kalisio/feathers-distributed/issues/49)).
+As a consequence, applications running under v1.x will not be compatible with applications running prior versions.

 The [`auk`](https://github.com/kalisio/feathers-distributed/tree/auk) branch and 0.2.x version is expected to work with [Feathers v2](https://auk.docs.feathersjs.com/) (a.k.a.
 Auk) **but it is deprecated**.

 This plugin relies on [cote](https://github.com/dashersw/cote) and takes benefits of it: